kevinAlbs/specifications/source/change-streams/change-streams.rst

     /**
-     * The resume token (_id) of the document the iterator last returned */ private resumeToken: Document;
+     * The resume token (_id) of the document the iterator last returned */ private documentResumeToken: Document;

     /**
-     * The most recent promisedMinResumeToken returned in an aggregate or
+     * The most recent postBatchResumeToken returned in an aggregate or
      * getMore response.
 For pre-4.2 versions of MongoDB, this remains unset.
      */
-    private minPromisedResumeToken: Document;
+    private postBatchResumeToken: Document;

     /**
      * The pipeline of stages to append to an initial ``$changeStream`` stage